Washing Machine Drain Overflow: Causes, Fixes & Prevention

 Warning Sign to Watch For

-If water backs up into multiple drains simultaneously when the washer runs — such as a toilet gurgling or a floor drain filling — this almost always points to a main sewer line blockage, not just a standpipe issue.
-This requires professional attention immediately.
+If water backs up into multiple drains simultaneously when the washer runs, such as a toilet gurgling or a floor drain filling, this almost always points to a main sewer line blockage, not just a standpipe issue.
+In 2026, residential main line hydro jetting typically costs $300 to $800, averaging around $475 nationally, and severe clogs with heavy tree roots can reach $1,000 to $1,500 or more.

 5. Excess Detergent & Sudsing

-Using regular detergent in a high-efficiency (HE) washer — or simply using too much — generates excessive suds.
+Using regular detergent in a high-efficiency (HE) washer, or simply using too much of any detergent, generates excessive suds.
 This thick foam slows drainage dramatically and can overflow the standpipe even when the pipe itself is completely clear.
+Detergent experts recommend dosing at roughly half the amount printed on the label for most HE loads, then adjusting based on the suds you see 5 to 10 minutes into the wash.

 Likely DIY Fix